misskniss/language-research/cbarton/readme.md

 interpreter.

 ##Scope Rules
-Like most modern programming languages, Python is staticly scoped.
+Like most modern programming languages, Python is statically scoped.
 There are three levels

 of scope: function, module, and global.

 ##Typing System
 Python is both dynamically and strongly typed.
 Meaning a variable's type can be changed,

-but the variable can be used in a way that isn't defined for it's data type.
+but the variable can be used in a way that isn't defined for its data type.

 ##Functions
 Function arguments are passed by reference.
 Unlike most languages, Python functions and